 3. Package for easy access.

 Keeping the contents of a first aid kit organized makes it not only convenient but also more efficient when it’s necessary.
 Either clearly mark compartments to the first aid kit or place like items in baggies that are clearly marked.
-Another way to organize a first aid kit would be to organize by type of injury, such as “wound care” and “allergic reaction.”
+Another way to organize a first aid kit would be to use a pouch set for first aid supplies or organize it by type of injury, such as “wound care” and “allergic reaction.”

 General Supplies